 - Adrenal fatigue

-- Intestinal yeast overgrowth
+- Intestinal yeast overgrowth and dysbiosis

 - Gluten intolerance